-The estimation oil reserves is a focus area because the resulting estimates have a material impact on the consolidated financial statements, as these are utilized in the impairment testing and the calculation of depletion expense of the investments in Gabon, West Africa.
-Wells, platforms and other facilities which are depleted are presented under Property, plant and equipment amounting to ₱557.77 million as of December 31, 2020.
-There are inherent uncertainties involved in estimating oil reserve quantities because of the exercise of significant management judgment and consideration of inputs from internal geologists and the complex contractual arrangements involved as regards the Group's share of reserves in the exploration and production sharing contract areas.
+The estimation oil reserves is a focus area because the resulting estimates have a material impact on the consolidated financial statements, as these are utilized in the impairment testing and the calculation of depletion expense of the investments.
+Wells, platforms and other facilities under Property, plant and equipment amounted to P658.72 million while Deferred oil exploration costs amounted to P115.81 million as of December 31, 2021.
+There are inherent uncertainties involved in estimating oil reserve quantities because of the exercise of significant management judgment and consideration of inputs from independent and internal geologists and the complex contractual arrangements involved as regards the Group's share of reserves in the exploration and production sharing contract areas.
 This uncertainty also depends on the amount of reliable geologic and engineering data available at the time of the estimate and the interpretation of these data.